Jamie-Hilditch/SUNRISE2022_TCHAIN/README.md

 # TODO
 - [ ] Time offsets and clock drifts on Aries deployments (except 2022-07-03)
 - [ ] Rest of the processing of Aries deployments (except 2022-07-03)
-- [ ] Check zero pressure intervals
+- [ ] Add "in water" times to the metadata.
+It's useful for the deployment duration to include the dunk and zero pressure intervals but we want to exclude this data from the section files.
-- [ ] Get rest of the RHIB log files for section start and end times - Jasmine is working on this
+- [ ] Then recreate section files
 - [ ] Write documentation for changes

 ## Issues